pallets/flask/docs/config.rst

 ``SERVER_NAME``                   the name and port number of the server.
                                   Required for subdomain support (e.g.:
                                   ``'localhost:5000'``)
+``APPLICATION_ROOT``              If the application does not occupy
+                                  a whole domain or subdomain this can be set to the path where the application is configured to live.
+This is for session cookie as path value.
+If
+                                  domains are used, this should be
+                                  ``None``.
 ``MAX_CONTENT_LENGTH``            If set to a value in bytes, Flask will
                                   reject incoming requests with a
                                   content length greater than this by